Flintmere · State of Shopify catalogs · v1 · May 2026

 We publish medians, means, and grade distributions.
 We never publish the domain of any individual store.
 Merchants who want to be excluded can add FlintmereBot to their robots.txt and the next scan will honour it.
 The underlying dataset is never shared or sold.

-A note on what we could reach
+a note on what we could reach

 The v1 cohort is the stores FlintmereBot could read politely.
 A meaningful share of the Shopify market — mostly the larger catalogs sitting behind enterprise bot-management — returns a block before any product page loads.
 Those same blocks apply to ChatGPT, Perplexity, and every other AI shopping agent that comes knocking.
 So if a store isn’t in this sample, the agent reading its catalog today is getting the same answer: nothing.
 That’s the gap this research measures from both sides.

-Get your store in the next edition
+the next edition

 Scans initiated by store owners are tagged separately from FlintmereBot crawls and contribute to next month’s aggregates.
 You keep your report; we keep the anonymised score.
 The more stores in the dataset, the tighter the benchmark becomes for everyone.